primorio/docx-mailmerge/README.rst

 you can specify the keep_fields="some" parameter in the constructor.
 ::

-    from mailmerge import MailMerge
+    from mailmerge import MailMerge, MailMergeOptions, OptionKeepFields
     with MailMerge('keep_unchanged_fields.docx',
+            options=MailMergeOptions(
-            keep_fields="some") as document:
+                keep_fields=OptionKeepFields.SOME)) as document:
         ...

 If you want to only update the value of the MERGEFIELD fields but keep the